onflow/docs/docs/tools/flow-cli/dependency-manager.md

 `flow dependencies add testnet://7e60df042a9c0868.FlowToken`

-For core contracts, you may add them to your project using a simplified syntax using only the contract name:
+For core contracts, you can add them to your project using a simplified syntax using only the contract name (learn more about core contracts [here](../../build/core-contracts/index.md)), for example:

 `flow dependencies add FlowToken`

-This will default to using Flow Mainnet as the source network (e.g. this command is equivalent to `flow dependencies add mainnet://1654653399040a61.FlowToken`).
+Th command will default to using Flow Mainnet as the source network (i.e. this command is functionally equivalent to `flow dependencies add mainnet://1654653399040a61.FlowToken`).

 > Note: You can also use the shorthand `deps`